-Welcome to World LanguagesLanguage and communication are at the heart of the human experience.
+Welcome to APS World Languages!Language and communication are at the heart of the human experience.
 Learning to communicate in another language is critical to our students' ability to succeed in a global society.
-The APS Office of ESOL and World Languages envisions a future of biliteracy in which all students will develop and maintain proficiency in at least two languages.
+The APS Office of Multilingual Programs + Services envisions a future of biliteracy in which all students will develop and maintain proficiency in at least two languages.
 Our focus is to:

-Ensure students receive quality instruction in the target language through an articulated, sequential program which prepares them for a global society;
+Ensure students receive quality instruction in the target language through an articulated, sequential program which prepares them for college, career, and life in a global society;

 Provide opportunities for cultural and linguistic enrichment through authentic interactions and engaging instruction.

 Are you interested in becoming an APS World Languages Teacher?

 APS is always looking for master educators who believe in the potential of our students and are committed to making a difference in student lives.
 Click here for information on how to navigate the certification process for world language teaching: GA Certification Guidance World Languages

 APS World Languages

 World Language selection is determined at the school level in consultation with the district and in alignment with the Cluster articulation.

 Middle School Languages: Chinese, French, German, Japanese, Spanish

 High School Languages: Arabic, ASL (American Sign Language), Chinese, French, German, Japanese, Latin, Spanish, Swahili